-When your prayers are answered but you don't get what want.
+When your prayers are answered but it's so not what you thought.

-but maybe they also cock their heads and shush each other, straining to hear my shy attempts, my fumbling hail mary passes.
+But maybe you cock your heads, too, and shush each other, straining to hear my shy attempts, my awkward, fumbling hail mary passes.

-Maybe they look down at their phones and see the three pulsating dots, my message mid-composed and full of doubt, my thumb scary close to pressing Send.
+Maybe you glance at your phones, at the three pulsating dots, my message mid-composed and full of doubt, my thumb so close to pressing Send.

-Yeah, they don’t send relief.
-But my phone pings, and it’s from them.
+Yeah, you don’t send relief.
+But you do send me a reply.
 A group selfie like no other.

-Green Tara, her tongue out, wags her hand in a gang sign.
+Green Tara, your tongue out, wagging your hand in a gang sign.

-Avalokiteshvara nods to the music in his beats, ballcap backwards, throwing me a wink and a thumbs up, bling bulging on his fingers.
+Avalokiteshvara nodding in your beats, ballcap backwards, bling around your neck, throwing me a wink and a thumbs up.

-And the Buddha, tortilla chip crumbs in his lap.
-He feeds the mutt who found him, a happy hound licking the guacamole off his new friend’s fingers.
+And Buddha, hangin’ with your homies, tortilla chip crumbs in your lap for the mutt who found you, a happy hound, licking up the leftovers.

+I get it.
 My moment now is not about relief or hard times.
-It’s about not taking everything so seriously.
-I reply with the praying hands and the smiley face emojis.
+It’s about Don’t Take Everything So Serious.